bruceb3/comguard/README.md

 comguard
 ========

-Enforce useful commit messages with git, by using a commmit hook.
+Use a commit hook to enforce useful commit messages with git.

 ## Installation